Clinician and healthcare professionals training fellowships

 Clinician and Healthcare Professional Training Fellowships provide an opportunity for individuals to study for a higher degree with a view to developing a career that combines research and practice.

-Clinician and healthcare professionals training fellowship is for practicing professionals working in dementia health and care services to undertake study towards a higher research degree (usually a PhD) and who wish to develop a dual career that combines research and practice.
+Clinician and healthcare professionals training fellowship is for practising professionals working in dementia health and care services to undertake study towards a higher research degree (usually a PhD) and who wish to develop a dual career that combines research and practice.

 Alzheimer's Society Fellows will be supported in their career development by a number of additional initiatives being developed and rolled out as part of the Dementia Research Leaders programme.

 If you'd like to find out more about what it's like to be an Alzheimer's Society Clinical Fellow, see Victoria's story on the Chartered Society of Physiotherapists' website.

 Applicants may apply for direct research costs to cover their annual salary and consumables to support their research.
 This can include:

-- Salary for the fellow and University PhD fees at EU rates;
+- Salary for the fellow and University PhD fees at UK rates;

 - Materials and consumables;